CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: Experiment

 We use AdamW optimizer with a weight decay of 1$e$-3, batch size $|B|=256$, and score pool length $|P|=2048$ for training.
 The number of training epochs is 1200 with an initial learning rate of 5$e$-4 decayed to 5$e$-7 using the CosineAnnealing Scheduler.
 We report models' overall accuracy (Acc.) and average accuracy (Avg Acc.).

 The combination of different modality features is carried out asynchronously.
 Initially, only the visual features are utilized to train the visual feature extractor.
 Subsequently, the audio features are incorporated while freezing the visual feature extractor to train the audio feature extractor.
 The reason behind this separate training approach for multi-modality input is based on our observation that simultaneously training with both types of features leads to a decline in performance.
-We suspect that the imbalance in the quantity of visual and audio inputs is the cause, as not all participants speak continuously throughout the entire duration.
+We suspect that the imbalance in the quantity of visual and audio inputs is the cause, as participants do not speak continuously throughout the class.